itaysali/mvn-pom-dep-neo4j/README.md

 # mvn-pom-dep-neo4j
-Generate graph of your pom dependencies from your multirepo
+Generate graph of your maven pom dependencies from your multi repo.
+Replace the project PROJECT_PATH param to your desired path.
+Good luck!